 Where can I download public government datasets for machine learning?

 Demographic data is a powerful tool for improving government and society, by serving as the basis for major economic decisions.
 Machine learning models that were trained using public government data can help policymakers to identify trends and prepare for issues related to population decline or growth, aging, and migration.

 Data.gov: This site makes it possible to download data from multiple US government agencies.
 Data can range from government budgets to school performance scores.
 Be warned though: much of the data requires additional research.

-School system finances: A survey of the finances of school systems in the US.
+School System Finances: This dataset was developed through a survey of the finances of school systems in the US.

-The US National Center for Education Statistics: Data on educational institutions and education demographics from the US and around the world.
+The US National Center for Education Statistics: This site hosts data on educational institutions and education demographics from the US and around the world.

-The UK Data Service: The UK’s largest collection of social, economic and population data.
+The UK Data Service: The UK’s largest collection of social, economic and population data can be found here.

-Data USA: A comprehensive visualization of US public data.
+Data USA: This site has a comprehensive visualization of US public data.